Board Nominations

-The MSA Board is seeking nominations for four Executive Board positions by April 21, 2025:
+The MSA Board is seeking nominations for five Executive Board positions by February 6, 2026:

 2nd Vice President.
 The Second Vice President assists the other officers as needed and is tasked with keeping minutes of Executive Committee meetings.
 The most significant job of the Second Vice President is to secure one or more future conference sites.

-The 2nd Vice President assumes office on the final day of the MSA conference in 2025, then proceeds to the position of 1st Vice President Oct.
-1 in 2026 (since the MSA conference will be in the summer), and then to that of President on the final day of the MSA conference in 2027.
+The 2nd Vice President assumes office on October 1, 2026.
+Then proceeds to the position of 1st Vice President in 2027, and then to that of President on the final day of the MSA conference in 2028 (or October 1, 2028, whichever occurs later).

 Vice Program Chair.
 The Vice Program Chair—with the help of the Program Chair—oversees the planning of the program for the annual conference, coordinating with the local organizing committee.
 The Vice Program Chair and Program Chair manage the proposal submission platform and the review process for all submitted proposals by assigning proposals for peer review.
-Both Chairs also assist in organizing individual paper proposals into roundtables and panels; compiles and publishes seminar descriptions; assesses workshop offerings; and reviews and publicizes the program.
+Both Chairs also assist in organizing individual paper proposals into roundtables and panels; compile and publish seminar descriptions; assess workshop offerings; and review and publicize the program.

 Prospective candidates with questions about the duties of any of the positions are encouraged to contact these current officers and/or outgoing Board Members: 2nd Vice President Amanda Golden; Treasurer Matthew Eatough; Program Chair Matthew Levay; Contingent Faculty Rep Kate Schnur.